andreasioannou/machinelearningAZ/README.md

 # machinelearningAZ
-A repository for my machine learning tutorial
+A repository for my machine learning tutorial.
+Data file structure follows that of the Udemy course.
+Exercises to be completed in Python.